Taken From: How to check your broadband speed

 How to test your broadband speed

-The moneysupermarket.com broadband speed test works by performing several tests on your connection to give you an accurate assessment of your broadband speed, without trying to trick you with dodgy results.
+The MoneySuperMarket.com broadband speed test works by performing several tests on your connection to give you an accurate assessment of your broadband speed, without trying to trick you with dodgy results.

 The speed test is extremely accurate as it uses a system clock to judge your downloads over an average period.
 It has a built-in list of service providers – so if you are in the UK, the broadband speed test should be able to assess your connection no matter where you are or who your broadband provider is.

-And the best part about the moneysupermarket.com broadband speed test is that it is completely free.
-There is no need to download an expensive package on to your computer and there is no risk of picking up viruses or spyware using this tool.
+The best part about the MoneySuperMarket.com broadband speed test is that it is completely free.
+Also, there is no need to download any package on to your computer and there is no risk of picking up any viruses or other internet baddy by using it.
 It simply gives you an honest and impartial analysis of the download speeds you receive.

 What to do if you are unhappy with the results of your speed test

 i) Your first port of call should always be your current ISP, to see if they can help sort out your issues with the connection to keep you happy.
-The main problem with this comes as they advertise with speeds “up to” the mark you are supposed to receive – and therefore, it is not false advertising if you don't actually get close to the speed you desire.
-However, if they fear they may lose your custom they might be willing to upgrade your package to increase the likelihood of you receiving faster speeds.
+The main problem with this comes as they advertise with speeds “up to” the mark you are supposed to receive meaning you can’t argue that they are falsely advertising their services.
+But, if they fear they may lose your custom they might be willing to upgrade your package to increase the likelihood of you receiving faster speeds.

-iii) Finally, if your issue is with the money you’re paying rather than having a faster connection, you could downgrade your package to one that offers slower download speeds to avoid paying extra for a service you're not receiving.
-Of course you should carry out several broadband speed tests before taking this course of action to ensure your connection is not being affected by external factors, such as the weather.
+iii) Finally, if your issue is with the money you’re paying rather than having a faster connection, you could downgrade your package to one that offers slower download speeds for a cheaper price.
+Just make sure you carry out several broadband speed tests before taking this course of action to ensure your connection is not being affected by external factors, like the weather.

 If you want to know more about your broadband speed carry out a speed test on several occasions at different times of the day to receive an honest perspective on the rate of your internet downloads.